apache/couchdb-documentation/src/api/database/misc.rst

 ======================
 Purges are automatically replicated between replicas of the same database.
 Each database has an internal purge tree that stores a certain number of the most recent purges.
-This allows internal synchonization between replicas of the same database.
+This allows internal synchronization between replicas of the same database.

 External Replication